Kristina01111000/4Einstitute/README.md

 - add sendinblue to set up the contact page -> need business info for it

-- add the new text in email - projects page edits, not new page, sidebar about alzheimers
+- add the new text in email -   sidebar about alzheimers, link to on porjects page